lac5/wat2wasm/README.md

-# Web Assembly "Text <--> Binary" Command-Line Tool
+# Web Assembly Assembler Tool

-This this is just a simple wrapper for the `wabt` node module to work as a command-line tool.
+This is just a wrapper for the `wabt` node module to work as a command-line tool.

 ### Install